Free Hat: Plot

 At the club, Tweek alerts everybody else to the situation at hand, but the crowd remains focused on McCullough.
 Meanwhile, Spielberg and Lucas, now joined by Francis Ford Coppola, travel to the premiere in a convoy with the film's print enclosed in an ark being carried.
-Tweek ambushes the convoy wielding a bazooka and threatens to launch it unless they release his friends (Minus Cartman).
+Tweek ambushes the convoy wielding a bazooka and threatens to launch it unless they release the other boys.
 The negotiation ends when Spielberg convinces Tweek that his life has been in pursuit of seeing a great film, and due to the additional effects, he wants to see it screened just as much as Spielberg does.
 Tweek hesitates to use the bazooka and is subsequently captured.
 At the premiere, Spielberg reveals his plan to destroy the original film as the premiere begins.
 Knowing the quality of the final result, the boys turn away while the audience reacts hostilely to the film.
 In a parody of Raiders' climax, the altered film kills Spielberg, Lucas, Coppola, and the assembled audience before sealing itself inside the ark.
 The boys open their eyes to find their bondages removed and Cartman remarks that the film "must've sucked balls."

 Back in South Park, the boys believe that they are going to be congratulated for defeating Spielberg and Lucas.
 Instead, they are congratulated for McCullough's successful release from prison.
 Despite his derangement, McCullough is given a standing ovation and is presented with an infant who is implied to have been immediately killed.
 The boys realize that what they have done might not matter now, but may matter later.
 Tweek wonders if someone else will attempt to alter the film; Stan answers that it is "somewhere safe, somewhere where nobody will ever find it."
 Elsewhere, the original prints of the film are crated up and stored within a warehouse labeled "Red Cross 9/11 Relief Funds."